 Massachusetts Community Solar is here!

-In a nutshell, community solar is just like purchasing solar panels for your home, only you can put them in someone else’s yard – with their permission, of course.
+In a nutshell, community solar is just like purchasing solar panels for your home from somewhere like Back The Blue Solar Company of San Bernardino, only you can put them in someone else’s yard – with their permission, of course.
 This community array is called a “solar garden.”
 This garden could be located anywhere in a National Grid or NSTAR “load zone”, and you will know your home is being fueled by clean energy that your personal panels are producing.
 You get the tax rebates, you get the incentives, and you get the savings!
+To learn more about solar generators check out this useful guide from generatorgrid.

 What is Community-Owned Solar?